 - 1. Authorization to Execute Purchase Orders.
-The Purchasing Agent shall be authorized to sign purchase orders. - Development of and Adherence to Specifications.
+The Purchasing Agent shall be authorized to sign purchase orders. - 2.
+Development of and Adherence to Specifications.
 Purchases through bids and quotations procedures shall be based upon justification and specifications which are clear, definite, and certain as to character and quality and shall conform to standard specifications for the various classes of supplies, materials, parts, services, or equipment desired.
 Such specifications shall be conducive to securing the most economical price for the highest quality product which best meets the needs of the educational program.
 Specifications shall be as open as possible and it shall be made clear in the invitation to bid that use of a trade name does not give exclusive rights to that product.
 Preferential bidding shall not be permitted.
 The Superintendent or designee shall be responsible for soliciting the assistance of District staff members who use the products to prepare specifications and to evaluate bids. - 3.
 Requirements for Competitive Bids.
-Sealed bids shall be requested for any purchase of materials, equipment, or service above limits set by State Board of Education rules unless the item is purchased on the basis of an established state contract, through approved online procurement, under the provisions of sections 9 or 10 herein, or is otherwise exempted from bidding by Florida Statutes or State Board of Education rules.
+Sealed bids shall be requested for any purchase of materials, equipment, or service in excess of the purchasing threshold provided in 287.017, F.S. for Category Two, unless the item is purchased on the basis of an established state contract, through approved online procurement, under the provisions of sections 9 or 10 herein, or is otherwise exempted from bidding by Florida Statutes or State Board of Education rules.
 A particular item or group of similar items which is anticipated to exceed a collective legally permitted total during the fiscal year shall be subject to the bid requirements as described herein.